jsmarier-courses/midterm-project-ionaleigh/mpad2003_midterm_ionamunro.md

 ### Potential Story Ideas

 1. **Impact of Service Requests on Community Well-being**: Explore how service requests correlate with community satisfaction and well-being.
 Are there specific areas in Ottawa that report more issues?
-What does this say about those neighborhoods?

-1. **Trends Over Time**: Investigate how service requests have changed over the years.
-Are there increasing requests for specific services, indicating growing concerns or changing demographics?
+Why?

 1. **Response Time Analysis**: Assess the city's response times to service requests.
 Are there delays in certain neighborhoods, and how do these delays impact community trust in municipal services?

 1. **Waste Management Challenges**: The high volume of service requests in garbage and recycling indicates potential issues with waste disposal systems, public education on recycling practices, or inefficiencies in the current infrastructure.
-This story could explore how these challenges affect residents' daily lives and the city's environmental goals.

-- *This is the story I will be focusing on for this section.*
+- *I will focus on #3.*

 #### What Else Would Be Needed to "Tell" This Story?

 - **Resident Feedback:** Collecting qualitative data through interviews or surveys with residents could provide insights into their experiences with waste management services, compliance with bylaws, and road conditions.
-- **Statistical Trends:** Analyzing trends over time in the volume of requests can help identify whether these issues are increasing or decreasing and what factors may influence these changes.
 - **City Response Initiatives:** Researching any city-led initiatives or programs aimed at addressing these service request volumes could provide a forward-looking perspective on potential improvements.

 #### Potential Interviewees

 - **City Waste Management Officials:** To gain insight into the challenges faced in garbage and recycling services and ongoing initiatives.
 - **Bylaw Enforcement Officers:** To understand the common compliance issues they encounter and how they are addressing them.

-- **Residents:** Those who frequently engage with waste management services or have faced issues related to bylaws and road conditions could provide personal narratives that enrich the story.
+#### Research

+During my research, I found a **CBC article** (Skura, 2024) discussing Ottawa's new curbside garbage limit, aimed at reducing waste.
+The article notes public disappointment and concerns from environmentalists about its effectiveness.

+I also came across **Victor Tran’s article** in *The Peak*, which states that Canadians produced the most garbage per capita in 2019 and violated international agreements by exporting waste to developing countries.
+Tran advocates for stronger recycling policies, like those in Germany (Tran, 2023).

+Finally, an **Ottawa Citizen report** indicated that Ottawa is planning changes to its garbage collection system, such as limiting garbage bags and introducing a pay-per-bag system.
+(Willing, 2021).

 ---

 ## 5. Conclusion

-Insert text here.
+Completing this assignment was **challenging**, especially cleaning the large spreadsheet, which initially felt daunting.
+However, once I organized the data for better readability, the process became manageable.
+The most **rewarding** aspect was the satisfaction of cleaning the data and inadvertently thinking of potential stories before reaching that section as I was familiar enough with the data.
+I realized I had **gaps in my understanding** of the significance of data, especially considering that I was working with 30,000 rows from just one month.
+In hindsight, I might have explored a **different** angle/story, such as examining the impact of seasonal changes on service requests.

 ---

 ## 6. References

-Include a list of your references here.
-Please follow [APA guidelines for references](https://apastyle.apa.org/style-grammar-guidelines/references).
-Hanging paragraphs aren't required though.

-**Here's an example:**

-Bounegru, L., & Gray, J. (Eds.).
-(2021). *The Data Journalism Handbook 2: Towards A Critical Data Practice*.
-Amsterdam University Press. [https://ocul-crl.primo.exlibrisgroup.com/permalink/01OCUL_CRL/hgdufh/alma991022890087305153](https://ocul-crl.primo.exlibrisgroup.com/permalink/01OCUL_CRL/hgdufh/alma991022890087305153)
+- Cairo, A. (2016). *The Truthful Art: Data, Charts, and Maps for Communication*.
+Pearson Education.
+- Eads, D. (2015, October 15).
+How to 'interview' a big pile of data.
+NPR Training.
+Retrieved November 4, 2024, from [https://training.npr.org/2015/10/15/what-to-do-with-a-big-pile-of-data/](https://training.npr.org/2015/10/15/what-to-do-with-a-big-pile-of-data/)
+- Laucius, J. (2023, November 21).
+Environment committee contemplates extending life of Trail Road dump.
+Ottawa Citizen.
+Retrieved November 4, 2024, from [https://ottawacitizen.com/news/local-news/environment-committee-asks-for-feasibility-study-on-incinerator-for-ottawas-garbage](https://ottawacitizen.com/news/local-news/environment-committee-asks-for-feasibility-study-on-incinerator-for-ottawas-garbage)
+- Statistics Canada.
+(2021, September 2).
+Statistics: Power from Data!
+Statistics Canada.
+Retrieved November 4, 2024, from [https://www150.statcan.gc.ca/n1/edu/power-pouvoir/toc-tdm/5214718-eng.htm](https://www150.statcan.gc.ca/n1/edu/power-pouvoir/toc-tdm/5214718-eng.htm)
+- Tran, V. (2023, January 31).
+Canada!
+We need to talk about our garbage.
+The Peak.
+Retrieved November 4, 2024, from [https://the-peak.ca/2023/01/canada-we-need-to-talk-about-our-garbage/](https://the-peak.ca/2023/01/canada-we-need-to-talk-about-our-garbage/)
+- Willing, J. (2021, August 12).
+City's survey on garbage collection foreshadows rules on amount of trash households can send to the dump.
+Ottawa Citizen.
+Retrieved November 4, 2024, from [https://ottawacitizen.com/news/local-news/citys-survey-on-garbage-collection-foreshadows-rules-on-amount-of-trash-households-can-send-to-the-dump](https://ottawacitizen.com/news/local-news/citys-survey-on-garbage-collection-foreshadows-rules-on-amount-of-trash-households-can-send-to-the-dump)